matthewglover/hapi-jwt/README.md

 To create a simple way to add web token authentication to routes, and to learn more about JWTs, Hapi plugins, auth schemes and strategies.

 ## How
-To install, run npm install --save @matthewglover/hapi-jwt.
+To install, run `npm install --save @matthewglover/hapi-jwt`.

 A simple implementation: